Child and Family Services Western - Local 211 and Emergency Placement Resources (EPR) Local 450 - Bargaining Brief

 third-party panel to hear arguments from both sides, and determine a contract

 settlement.
-The Committee strongly believes that an independent arbitration board
+The Committee strongly believed that an independent arbitration board

 will provide a fair outcome, setting aside the Province’s unproclaimed